The School of Computer Science laptop hardware requirements are as follows.

 - A laptop with at least HD resolution (1,366 x 768) or better

 - Gaming students may prefer full HD (1,920 x 1,080) or better display resolutions

 - A GPU with CUDA (NVIDIA) cores and high compute capability

 - RTX (Ray Tracing) GPU’s are recommended since they have dedicated CUDA, Tensor and Ray-Tracing (RT) cores.
 This will give you the option of using the GPU for not only gaming but also for AI programming.

 - Gaming students tend to prefer larger sized screens 17″ (matter of preference)

-Your laptop must be able to run videoconferencing software like Big Blue Button and Microsoft Teams with sound and video.
+Your laptop must be able to run video conferencing software like Big Blue Button and Microsoft Teams with sound and video.
 Your laptop must have:

-Audio jack is useful so you can connect wired headphones.
+An audio jack is useful so you can connect wired headphones.

 Here are additional laptop features that you can look for:

 - your laptop should have USB 3 ports (USB C ports are useful as well)